UmmarFarooq14/Git-mastery-notes/mystery.git/Day-03/text.md

 command:
 --------

--->touch / cat/ vim -----> use to create the file.
+touch / cat/ vim -----> use to create the file.

 Ex:-

--->touch f1
+--> touch f1
--->cat > f1 -->then enter the data and press ctr + d to get back from terminal in normal user.
+--> cat > f1 -->then enter the data and press ctr + d to get back from terminal in normal user.
--->vi f1 ---> go to insert mode (press i) ---> add data --> press :wq!(w-->save, q-->quit)---> to get a out from vi editor.
+--> vi f1 ---> go to insert mode (press i) ---> add data --> press :wq!(w-->save, q-->quit)---> to get a out from vi editor.

-After creating a file u need a push file from working area to staging area using a command "git add filename"(for a single file).
+--> After creating a file u need a push file from working area to staging area using a command "git add filename"(for a single file).

 Staging Area:
 ------------